3raxton/spicetify-custom-apps-and-extensions/CONTRIBUTING.md

 - 🌎 Addition to a community oriented location
 - 🔥 Open source

 ## Contributing your custom app(s) to this repo?
 Follow the instructions below!

 1. Fork this repository
-2. Create another folder with your custom app name **in all lower case with no symbols or spaces that doesn't contain the word spicetify**.
+2. Create another folder with your custom app name **in all lower case with no symbols or spaces.
+Ensure the files and folders don't contain the word spicetify**.
 3. Copy the necessary files into the folder
 4. Create a README.md in it with the following structure
 ```